 These 10 herbs are the top choices for container gardens.
 They will all grow according to the size of container they’re in, so you can grow them as big or as small as you want.
 Grow enough to freeze or dry, if you wish.
 Fresh herbs, already potted or cut and tied with a bit of ribbon, also make lovely, thoughtful gifts.

-Chives: Chives can be added to practically anything you would add onions to, but are most often used in salads.
+You can add chives to anything you would add onions to, but they’re most often used in salads.
 They will impart a more subtle flavor than onions and will provide a bit of color that yellow and white onions are lacking.

-Cilantro: Cilantro-Santo is prized for its pungent, sharp aroma and flavor, a favorite in Mexican cuisine, and does not produce many seeds.
+Prized for its pungent, sharp aroma and flavor, Cilantro-Santo is a favorite in Mexican cuisine, and does not produce many seeds.
 Cilantro seeds germinate easily right in the garden or pot.
 Harvest the outside leaves first.
 Cilantro tends to lose strength when dried, so use it fresh or freeze it.

-Dill: For container growing, we recommend Fernleaf Dill.
+For container growing, we recommend Fernleaf Dill.
 It grows to a maximum height of 18 inches.
-Its leaves are used in salads and vinegars, while its seeds flavor breads, pickles, stews and rice.
+You can use the leaves in salads and vinegars, while its seeds are great for adding flavor to breads, pickles, stews and rice.
 A dill garnish, complete with yellow blossoms, can make even your simplest meal more attractive.
 Dill does not grow back once harvested, but it can re-seed if seed heads are left to mature.

-Mint: This prolific grower is the ultimate container herb, even if growing it outdoors.
+This prolific grower is the ultimate container herb, even if growing it outdoors.
 As anyone who has grown mint can tell you, it will take over any pot or garden spot it’s grown in, in relatively short order.
 Some herbs can share containers; not so with mint.
-It does, however, make a fantastically prolific and aromatic ground cover for a shady, moist place outside.
+But it can make a prolific and aromatic ground cover for a shady, moist place outside.
 You have choices, too: Chocolate, Orange, Peppermint and Spearmint are just a few.

-Oregano: For culinary use, we recommend Golden Oregano, a milder variety, or Variegated Oregano, a colorful addition to Mediterranean cuisine.
+For culinary use, we recommend Variegated Oregano, which is a colorful addition to Mediterranean cuisine.
 It will trail over the sides of its container but will only reach about 12 inches in height.